adrianrudnik/matrix-wellknown-server/README.md

 Simple and slim server to answer `well-known` requests for [matrix.org](https://matrix.org) servers based on the request host header, to be used behind a reverse proxy of your choice.

+Features:

+- Have a single server instance serve as many different domains on the same reverse proxy as required.
+- Simple managment by passing through your JSON files queried by the `Host`-header.
+- Low footprint (~8MB RAM, 10MB binary), no heavy dependencies (single binary), fast responses (~1ms).

 # Setup example

 For my own domain `klonmaschine.de` I use the following docker-compose setup: